huimiu/dashboard-sample-v3/README.md

 ### Code structure

+- You can check app configuration in `teamsapp.*.yml` files
-- You can check app configuration and environment information in: [teamsfx](teamsfx)
+- You can check app environment information in: [env](env)
 - You will find frontend code in: [src](src)
 - You will find backend code in: [api/finishTaskNotification](api/finishTaskNotification)